bdunbar22/OOD_HW8/README.txt

 - increment a field on every note a given number of times.
 - reverse a piece of music
 - copy a piece of music

+In order to have fast access to the notes at a given beat.
+The INoteList includes a function that will consolidate the data into a Map<Integer, List<INote>> that gives fast access to the list of notes playing at any given beat.

 All provided methods have been tested thoroughly.